rafalohaki/fast_io/readme.md

 - As close to system call as possible.
 - No default locale.
 It is optional.
-- To do.
-Correctly deal with EBCDIC exec-charset (where no libc correctly deals it).
+- Correctly deal with EBCDIC exec-charset (where no libc correctly deals it).

 ### Safe